TTEOAD: DR. MARTIN LUTHER KING, JR.

 P-4 and 5: Stax Museum, where memorabilia features superstars such as Ike, Tina, and Isaac Hayes.

-After taking in an enormous amount of history during my stay in Memphis, TN, my last day was slowly approaching.
-I spent the evening on Beale Street, taking in the site's massive crowds, and I had the chance to savor another great meal at Blues City Cafe.
+After experiencing a great deal of history during my stay in Memphis, TN, my last day was slowly approaching.
+I spent the evening on Beale Street, taking in the sights and the massive crowds, and then savoring another great meal at Blues City Cafe.
 OMG, the food was beyond fantastic!

 Credit: Photos by Kimberly C. Lyons are the sole property of KCL-IDESIGN, LLC®.